bprall/Basic-HTTP/README.md

     - **Using Telnet:**

-        In another terminal window enter paste this:
+        In another terminal window paste this:
         ```bash
         telnet localhost 80
         GET / HTTP/1.1